 When you choose to try the Serti technique of silk painting, you must be aware that applying gutta or resist lines successfully takes practice and experimentation with different products to learn which one will work best for you.
 This is an art form and one should not expect to have perfect results without practice.
 In addition, as one changes fabrics, dyes, paints, or attempts new techniques, changes in the way the resist behaves may also occur.
 Painting on the dyes or paints and fixing them either by steaming or heat setting are the simplest parts of the process.
-The real difficulty lies in the application of the gutta/resist.
-Your success depends on your particular circumstances in addition to the characteristics of the type of resist you choose:
+The real difficulty lies in the successful application of the gutta/resist.
+Your success depends on your skill and particular circumstances in addition to the characteristics of the type of resist you choose:

 - Your choice of silk (weight and weave will dictate how easily the resist can penetrate the fiber)